pablo-meier/Pablog/_src/posts/2012-01-17-lost-manual.md

   once (and again and again)?
 What about all that semantically useless boilerplate (all the Mock libraries, all the fixtures, what have you)?
-  At the very best you have verbose, very technical and implementation-obsessed documentation only your coders can read.
+  At the very best you have verbose, very technical and implementation-obsessed documentation only your coders can read.<br /><br />
   Sure, by being executable and by having very wide coverage, Unit tests can help the technically-savvy person see, after some scrutiny, just how the application works.
 But this doesn't describe what _it